 Please review the Job Descriptions for more detailed information.

 Successful candidates will be provided with the chance to develop their skills, both through formal training and hands-on experience, working in high performing, multi-disciplinary teams within diverse project environments.
-The Strategy Unit encourages its staff to proactively seek out opportunities where they can add value to the team and its clients through a firm commitment to training and development.
+You will receive support, mentoring and training to develop your skills according to your interests and client needs.

 The Strategy Unit was established in 2006, as a small specialist team within a Strategic Health Authority.
-Today, we are hosted by NHS Midlands and Lancashire Commissioning Support Unit, operating as an autonomous consultancy with an annual turnover of around £3 million.
+Today, we are hosted by NHS Midlands and Lancashire Commissioning Support Unit (MLCSU), operating as an autonomous consultancy with an annual turnover of around £3 million.
 We are in the NHS, for the NHS.
 Our staff are NHS employees and they are animated by NHS values.
+MLCSU is committed to a workforce that is diverse, equal and inclusive.
+Applications are encouraged from individuals in currently under-represented groups; BAME, LGBT+ and disabled candidates.
+We are a Disability Confident Employer and guarantee to invite disabled applicants to assessment when the minimum criteria for the job vacancy is met.
+MLCSU is part of the Step into Health initiative and welcomes applications from Armed Forces Veterans and service leavers.

 In return for your talent, energy and commitment, we will reward you with a competitive remuneration package and all the benefits associated with NHS employment – driven by the desire to offer an excellent work/life balance and provide flexible working arrangements.

-- Candidates satisfying the criteria for the first stage will be invited to complete an online assessment.
-The assessment will take place between 26th April and 3rd May 2019.
+- Candidates satisfying the criteria for the first stage will be invited to attend on online interview which will take place week commencing 14th September 2020

-If you have any queries relating to specific areas of our work, please contact the following individuals:
+If you have any queries relating to specific areas of our work or what it’s like to work at the Strategy Unit, please contact the following individuals: